prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ![a screenshot of a user selecting a file via a native file selection menu](/img/projects/exec-dash/example-import-dialogue.png)

-> Hint: there are many ways to do this, but try using `Application.GetOpenFileName()`.
+> HINT: There are many ways to do this, but try using `Application.GetOpenFileName()`.

 ### Validation Requirements